andyatkinson/blog/_posts/2010-08-05-node-frameworks-geddy-and-express.md

 The "upload" sample app in the Express framework source demonstrates using Haml and Sass for markup and style.

-The Express documentation website doesn’t have anything on persistent server-side storage options (like SQLite or PostgreSQL).
+The Express documentation website doesn't have anything on persistent server-side storage options (like SQLite or PostgreSQL).
 Depending on the application, perhaps an in-memory server-side JavaScript store would be fine.
 Or perhaps the application doesn't even need server-side persistent storage.

 #### Sample app